 Wawel Dragons (Gold, Silver, Bronze Grand Prix Dragons and Dragon of Dragons Special Prize) are awards, usually presented at Kraków Film Festival.

-The entrance to Wawel Hill is from the south: follow the ascending road starting at the end of Grodzka Street on the east of the hill till you reach the gate-arcade.
+There are two entrances to Wawel Hill.
+The main entrance is from the south: follow the ascending road starting at the end of Grodzka Street on the east of the hill till you reach the gate-arcade.
+The other is on the north.

 Some of Wawel's oldest stone buildings, such as the Rotunda of the Virgin Mary, are dated back to 970AD, while wooden parts of the complex date to the 9th century.
 The castle itself has been described as "one of the most fascinating of all European castles."
 And this is true.
 The castle is like coming out of a fairy tale, and you expect anytime to see nights on white galloping horses, beautiful princesses with long fair hair, and dragons spitting fire.